-But Hudson had a growing, gnawing certainty that Swann had done exactly as he'd said.
-For a man in partnership with Claire Toth, having a double-cross up his sleeve would be simple common sense.
+But Hudson had a growing, gnawing certainty that Swann had done exactly as he had said.
+For a man in partnership with Claire Toth, having a double-cross up his sleeve would be no more than common sense.

 Swiftly Hudson crossed the room to where Swann was slumped in the chair.
 Hudson's fingers speared into Swann's hair, clenched, and yanked his head upright.